 AMP students focus on completing undergraduate-level courses and gaining research experience during their first three to four years.
-By mid-September of the junior or senior year, students must submit an application to the AMP program through the UA Graduate College.
-Upon acceptance to the Accelerated Master's Program, students continue to take a combination of undergraduate and graduate courses in the fourth year to complete their Bachelor's degree.
+Typically students will apply for AMP in their third year by submitting an application through the UA Graduate College.
+Upon acceptance to the Accelerated Master's Program, students continue to take a combination of undergraduate and graduate courses in their fourth year to complete their Bachelor's degree.
 During this time, students also expound on their research, preparing for graduate-level research.
-In the fifth and final year, students focus on graduate course work and their research-based thesis in order to complete the requirements for the Master's degree.
+Students will gradaute with an undergradaute degree and then are transitioned to gradaute students status.
+In the fifth and final year, students focus on graduate course work and their research-based thesis in order to complete the requirements for the Master's degree, including thesis defense.

 Who should pursue the AMP?

 The AMP is well-suited for students who aim to gain research experience at the graduate level, including pre-med students who may conduct research in the future, students who would like to evaluate their passion for research before launching into a PhD program, and others who might find graduate-level research experience beneficial for a future career or position.